Blackpenguin46/SamOakes-README.md/README.md

 ## Cybersecurity Student

 I'm a Junior studying cybersecurity with a focus on GRC and DevSecOps.
 I'm ISC2 CC Certified and have conducted research on energy grid infrastructure and post-quantum cybersecurity.
-I recently took 3rd place in the CCSC-E CTF challenge hosted by Virginia Cyber Range.
+I recently took 3rd place in the CCSC-E CTF challenge hosted by Virginia Cyber Range and have participated in the HTB global univeristy CTF and Deloitte CTF.
 I'm currently working toward my Security+ certification.

 - ✉️  You can contact me at [samoakescyber@proton.me](mailto:samoakescyber@proton.me)
 - 🧠  I'm learning Defensive Cybersecurity, GRC, Forensic Computing, Operating Systems, and Usable Security.